vivianblanco-tech/device-flow/scripts/EMAIL_TESTING_QUICKSTART.md

 # Email Testing Quick Start Guide

-This guide will help you quickly test all email notifications in the Laptop Tracking System.
+This guide will help you quickly test all email notifications in Align.

 ## Prerequisites (5 minutes)